munificent/game-programming-patterns/book/subclass-sandbox.markdown

 This power springs the superhero into the air, playing an appropriate sound and kicking up a little cloud of dust.
-If all of the superpowers were this simple&mdash; just combination of a sound, particle affect, and motion&mdash;
-then we wouldn't need this pattern at all.
+If all of the superpowers were this simple -- just combination of a sound, particle affect, and motion -- then we wouldn't need this pattern at all.
 Instead, `Superpower` could just have a baked-in implementation of `activate()` that accesses fields for the sound ID, particle type, and movement.
 But that only works when every power